mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

     }

-Now we need to link this code to the annotation editor, so that when the user presses 'return' in the editor, we create and store the new annotation:
+Now we need to link this code to the annotation editor, so that when the user presses the return key in the editor, we create and store the new annotation:

-    annotationEditor = panels.Panel({
+    var annotationEditor = panels.Panel({
       width: 220,
       height: 220,
       contentURL: data.url('editor/annotation-editor.html'),